 Locals can join hotel guests at the pool with $20 passes available through Labor Day weekend.
 The passes get you access to the pool from 11 a.m. to 6 p.m.
 Mondays-Thursdays, free valet parking, a reserved chair and a pool towel.
 Book your staycation by emailing firstname.lastname@example.org.

 Prepare to feel like you’re vacationing in paradise without leaving the city.
 In addition to a long, luxurious swimming hole, the trendy pool area features lounge chairs, private cabanas, two outdoor showers to rinse off with after a dip, and even a fireplace for the colder months.

 The Wet Bar serves up refreshing beverages for sipping on the outdoor deck, and there is also a food menu with healthy cuisine options.
-Plus, the $20 popular summer event Soundwave, featuring DJ beats, has returned on Sundays through Sept.
-4, with two special Mondays also for Fourth of July and Labor Day.
+Plus, the $20 popular summer event Soundwave, featuring DJ beats, returns on Sundays and certain weekdays starting this weekend through Sept.
+30. The extended dates mark a great expansion of the pool party.

 More information is at whotelaustin.com/austin-wet.

 The W Hotel Austin is bringing back its popular pool party Shock Wave this summer.